Midnight Labs · Ecosystem Blueprint

 isn't measuring the right thing.

 Most workforce capability systems measure what people have completed, not what they can do.
 The dashboards are real.
-The signal they carry is not.
+The signal isn't.

 Failure Mode 01